hal/dmr.scala/README.md

 However there's one drawback in using symbols: they cannot contain characters like "-". `'read-resource` is therefore an illegal symbol.
 To use such a symbol you have to use the factory method `Symbol("read-resource")`.
-For the most common operations and parameters there are predefined symbols in `org.jboss.dmr.scala.Operation.Predefs`
+For the most common operations and parameters there are predefined symbols in `org.jboss.dmr.scala.Operation.Predefs`.

+Here are some examples using operations:

 ```scala
 // root is just a constant for ""